natebarksdale/natebarksdale.github.io/src/content/blog/2008-07-24-portfolio-culture-makingcom.md

 description: As curator and co-creator of the Culture Making website, I developed the initial site architecture and layout in collaboration with Andy Crouch and Yee Design.
 Geolocation coordinates
 emoji: 🖥️
 tags:
+  - 🌍 Culture
+  - 🌐 Blogging
-  - ✍️ Websites
+  - ⚙️ Technology
-  - 📚 Books
+  - 💡 Innovation
-  - 🎨 Design
+  - 📝 Writing
 haiku: |
   Creating with care,
   Collaborators unite,